 Restrictions on Access

-Most of this collection is located off-site.
+The following boxes are located off-site: 2-181.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 One box of cataloged correspondence, one wooden box of glass sides, and oversize materials (Flat boxes 539-552) are located on-site.

 Terms Governing Use and Reproduction